 Examining the Agreement

-Preparing to Buy or Offer
+Preparing to Buy or Sell

-Moderate renovations for out-of-date spaces
+Moderate remodelings for outdated spaces

 De-cluttering interior areas

-Deep-clean of the entire home
+Deep-clean of the whole home

-Staging the house
+Staging the home

-What Are Closing Costs?
+What Are Closing Expenses?

 Just How Much Will a Realty Agent Charge You?

-How do realty representatives get paid?
+How do realty representatives earn money?